 Here we are just four weeks away from BBT Celebrated, with 13 events taking place at the Southbank over three days (May 17-19), and we are in overdrive.

-It is incredible to think that we are now so close to seeing the fulfilment of an idea which I had over three years ago to celebrate the Trust’s 10th Anniversary.
+It is incredible to think that we are now so close to seeing the fulfillment of an idea which I had over three years ago to celebrate the Trust’s 10th Anniversary.
 I saw it as a way to recognise the work of our enormously talented BBT artists, the involvement of founding Trustee Mitsuko Uchida and the generosity of Ilaria Borletti Buitoni and her husband Franco Buitoni.

 Of course the three concerts, in which Mitsuko Uchida will take part, will be the highlight of Celebrated, but we are delighted that we are able to offer so many free events around the concerts.
 Three pre-concert talks, two informal late night concerts, four masterclasses for trombone, percussion, oboe and clarinet and not least our debate ‘Is Talent Enough?’.